 Macro overview of Colombia

-The Heritage Foundation ranks Colombia fourth in South America in terms of economic freedom in its 2023 index, behind Chile, Uruguay, and Peru.
+The Heritage Foundation ranks Colombia fifth in South America in terms of economic freedom in its 2023 index, behind Chile, Uruguay, and Peru.

 Source: TheGlobalEconomy.com